Regularization after retention in ultrahigh dimensional linear regression models

 where the weight $w_j$ is usually chosen as $1/|\beta_{j,init}|^{\gamma} $ for some $\gamma>0$ using an initial estimator $\beta_{j,init}$.
-For fixed design, \cite{zou2006adaptive} proved that the adaptive lasso estimator achieves variable selection consistency under very mild conditions when $p$ is fixed.
-In the high dimensional regime, \cite{huang2008adaptive} showed variable selection consistency with $w_j=1/|\hat{\beta}^M_j|$ under the partial orthogonality condition (i.e., signals are weakly correlated to noises).
-A more general theoretical treatment is given in \cite{zhou2009adaptive} under the restricted eigenvalue conditions \citep{bickel2009simultaneous} for both fixed and random designs.
+For fixed design, Zou (2006) proved that the adaptive Lasso estimator achieves variable selection consistency under very mild conditions when $p$ is fixed.
+In the high dimensional regime, Huang et al. (2008) showed variable selection consistency with $w_j=1/|\hat{\beta}^M_j|$ under the partial orthogonality condition (i.e., signals are weakly correlated to noises).
+A more general theoretical treatment is given in Zhou et al. (2009) under the restricted eigenvalue conditions (Bickel et al., 2009) for both fixed and random designs.

-All of \eqref{comone}\eqref{comtwo}\eqref{comthree} aim at improving lasso by adaptively adjusting the penalty level for each predictor.
+All of \eqref{comone}, \eqref{comtwo} and \eqref{comthree} aim at improving Lasso by adaptively adjusting the penalty level for each predictor.
 The major difference between \eqref{comone}-\eqref{comtwo} and \eqref{comthree} is that \eqref{comthree} uses ``soft" weights while both \eqref{comone} and \eqref{comtwo} use ``thresholded" weights.
 For \eqref{comthree}, it is possible that there exists $\beta_{j,init}\approx 0$ for some signal $j$ with small marginal correlation, leading to a very large weight for that variable, which makes the consistent selection difficult.
 Due to the specific thresholding choices, a similar observation can be found for \eqref{comtwo}.
-In contrast, \eqref{comone} can still succeed in sparse recovery.
+In contrast, \eqref{comone} can still succeed in sparse recovery for such a difficult case.
+Extensive simulation studies for comparing RAR, SIS-lasso and adaptive Lasso are conducted in Section 4.1.